-- 1. The Maximum SNAP Allotments are based on the Thrifty Food Plan as developed by the U.S. Department of Agriculture and are uniform by household size. - 2.
-Except for eligible households whose benefits are pro-rated for the initial month, a household's monthly allotment is equal to the Maximum SNAP Allotment for the household's size reduced by thirty percent (30%) of the household's net monthly income.

-- 3. After multiplying the net income by thirty percent (30%), the product is rounded up to the next whole dollar prior to subtracting that amount from the Maximum SNAP Allotment. - 4.
+- The Maximum SNAP Allotments are based on the Thrifty Food Plan as developed by the U.S. Department of Agriculture and are uniform by household size. - 2.
+Except for eligible households whose benefits are pro-rated for the initial month, a household's monthly allotment is equal to the Maximum SNAP Allotment for the household's size reduced by thirty percent (30%) of the household's net monthly income. - 3.
+After multiplying the net income by thirty percent (30%), the product is rounded up to the next whole dollar prior to subtracting that amount from the Maximum SNAP Allotment. - 4.
 If the calculation of benefits for an initial month would yield an allotment of less than ten dollars (\$10.00) for the household, no benefits shall be issued to the household for the initial month. - a.
-For an eligible household, with three (3) or more members that is entitled to no benefits in months other than the initial month, the agency representative denies the household's application. - (1) For an eligible household with three (3) or more members which is entitled to no benefits (except because of the proration requirements and the provision precluding issuances of less than ten dollars (\$10.00) in an initial month as outlined in the procedures of this Section), the agency shall deny the household's application. - b.
-For an eligible household that is entitled to no benefits in the initial month of application but is entitled to benefits in subsequent months, the agency representative certifies the household beginning with the month of application. - c.
-Except during an initial month, all eligible one (1) and two (2) person households shall receive minimum monthly allotments equal to the minimum benefit of twenty dollars twenty-three dollars (\$23.00). - d.
-The benefit level may be determined from the basis of issuance table that follows eff.
-10/1/24:
+For an eligible household, with three (3) or more members that is entitled to no benefits in months other than the initial month, the agency representative denies the household's application on the grounds that its net income exceeds the level at which benefits are issued. - (1) For an eligible household with three (3) or more members which is entitled to no benefits (except because of the proration requirements and the provision precluding issuances of less than ten dollars (\$10.00) in an initial month of this Section), the agency shall deny the household's application on the grounds that its net income exceeds the level at which benefits are issued. - b.
+For an eligible household that is entitled to no benefits in the initial month of application but is entitled to benefits in subsequent

+- months, the agency representative certifies the household beginning with the month of application. - c.
+Except during an initial month, all eligible one (1) and two (2) person households shall receive minimum monthly allotments equal to the minimum benefit of twenty dollars(\$20.00). - d.
+The benefit level may be determined from the basis of issuance table that follows: